 - (a) For each target year, cross-zonal capacities shall reflect the expected CCM, taking operational security limits into account.
 In particular, cross-zonal capacities shall reflect the latest available information regarding MS action plans for a linear trajectory pursuant to Article 15 or the minimum capacity pursuant to Article 16(8), as well as any temporary derogations granted as per Article 16(9) of the Electricity Regulation.
-Cross-zonal capacities for the central reference scenarios shall also reflect the expected impact of measures to reach electricity interconnection targets. - (b) Within NTC capacity calculation, NTCs shall limit the bilateral exchange between two explicitly modelled zones.
-These values shall reflect expected operational practices (which might include including specific connection agreements) for the target year. - (c) Within flow-based capacity calculation, a flow-based domain shall be computed as follows, in line with the expected CCM: - ENTSO-E, based on TSOs' input data, shall coordinate the identification of CNECs during the data collection process pursuant to Article 5; - ii. definition of relevant node-to-hub PTDFs shall use grid models covering the flow-based area under consideration.
+Cross-zonal capacities for the central reference scenarios shall also reflect the measures decided to reach electricity interconnection targets, according to the information available to the TSOs. - (b) Within NTC capacity calculation, NTCs shall limit the bilateral exchange between two explicitly modelled zones.
+These values shall reflect expected operational practices (which may include specific connection agreements) for the target year. - (c) Within flow-based capacity calculation, a flow-based domain shall be computed as follows, in line with the expected CCM: - i.
+ENTSO-E, based on TSOs' input data, shall coordinate the identification of CNECs during the data collection process pursuant to Article 5; - ii. definition of relevant node-to-hub PTDFs shall use grid models covering the flowbased area under consideration.
 At least one grid model per target year shall be used.
 European grid models from the TYNDP reference grid shall be used.
 These European grid models shall incorporate the relevant grid modifications expected to be operational by the different target times of the assessment; - iii. node-to-hub PTDFs shall be defined for each of the different CNECs and for the relevant variables representing the net positions of each bidding zone under consideration, relevant HVDC flows, PST settings, and other degrees of freedom expected to be reflected in capacity calculation; - iv. the capacity available for cross-zonal trade on a CNEC depends on the maximum admissible power flow at the considered MTU, defined as F{max} .
-F{max} may be implemented as a time-varying value in order to reflect varying relevant conditions; - v. the selection of GSKs shall be in line with foreseen practices in the relevant capacity calculation region, taking into account any simplification necessary for the FRAA: - vi. zone-to-hub PTDFs shall be defined, combining node-to-hub PTDFs with GSKs for each MTU;
+F{max} may be implemented as a time-varying value in order to reflect varying relevant conditions; - v. the selection of GSKs shall be in line with foreseen practices in the relevant capacity calculation region, taking into account any simplification necessary for the ERAA; - vi. zone-to-hub PTDFs shall be defined, combining node-to-hub PTDFs with GSKs for each MTU; - vii.
+RAM of each CNEC shall be estimated, including proper considerations on internal, loop and transit flows, as well as applicable minimum RAM requirements.
+The impact of coordinated validation of cross-zonal capacity on RAM should be taken into account; - viii. for all relevant CNECs, the (RAM, PTDFs) parameters shall define a collection of linear constraints for the ED.
+This total set of constraints shall be reduced to the set of constraints limiting the exchanges within the simulation.
+The reduced combination of relevant constraints shall form the final flow-based domain;